Simon bar Giora: Background

+Josephus describes Simon as "a Gerasene by origin," with the exact location of this Gerasa remaining debated.
+While this might suggest Gerasa in the Decapolis (modern Jerash), which hosted a Jewish community during this period, the identification is problematic.
+In another passage, Josephus refers to the destruction of a Gerasa in Judaea, during Vespasian's campaign to isolate Jerusalem—pointing to a different site.
+Proposed alternatives include Gezer (Gazara), possibly due to a textual transposition; the former village of Jarash near the Cave of the Twins; and the modern Jurish, in the region of Acrabatene in Samaria, where Simon was later active.
+Some scholars suggest that "Gerasene" may refer to Simon's family origin rather than his own birthplace.
+Given his presence in Acrabatene and around Bethoron, a location in Judaea—rather than in Transjordan—is generally considered more plausible.

+Activities in the First Jewish Revolt

-Simon bar Giora, a Gerasene by birth (thought to be from Gerasa [Jurish] in Samaria, although there were several towns by that name), became notable during the First Jewish–Roman War, when Roman troops under Cestius Gallus marched towards Jerusalem in 66.
+Simon became notable during the First Jewish–Roman War when Roman troops under Cestius Gallus marched towards Jerusalem in 66.
 Simon spearheaded the attack against these advancing Roman troops, and helped in defeating the advance by attacking from the north, as they approached Beth Horon.
 He put the hindmost of the army into disorder and carried off many of the beasts that carried the weapons of war, and led them into the city.
-This victory marked the beginning of the First Jewish-Roman War, in the 12th-year of Nero's reign.
+This victory marked the beginning of the First Jewish-Roman War, in the 12th year of Nero's reign.
 However, he was rejected for a command position by the Jerusalem authorities, for they did not want a popular leader of a rebellious peasantry if they were to moderate the revolt and negotiate with the Romans.
 As a result, Simon gathered a large number of revolutionaries and started robbing houses of wealthy people in the district of Acrabbene:

 Meanwhile, a large force of Idumeans had encamped outside the walls of Jerusalem, and were barred by the citizenry from entering inside the city, in hopes of preserving the peace.
 Members of the Zealot party secretly opened one of the gates to bring them inside, hoping thereby to augment their forces against the common enemy of Rome.
 Now outraged that they had been barred from the city by the citizenry, the Idumeans went about murdering the common people of the city, including two of Israel's High Priests, Ananus ben Ananus and Joshua ben Gamla.